MaxDatex/CVTailor/examples/cv_revised.md

 ## Professional Summary

-Data Scientist with 4 years of experience transitioning to Machine Learning Engineering, specializing in developing and deploying ML models and performing R&D on AI algorithms.
-Expertise in CV and NLP-based projects, proficient in Python, and experienced in applying machine learning to solve complex problems.
+Data Scientist with 4 years of experience in developing and deploying machine learning models and contributing to R&D projects.
+Expertise in machine learning, statistical modeling, and data visualization.
+Seeking to leverage skills in AI/ML to contribute to innovative projects.

 ### Objective